 Finally, verify the installation by checking the version number, which should show a 4.0 development build:

-Method 2: Install VLC via Flatpak and Flathub
+Install VLC Media Player on Ubuntu with Flatpak and Flathub

-Flatpak provides a sandboxed environment that isolates VLC from your system libraries.
-As a benefit, this method offers the latest stable release independent of your Ubuntu version and includes automatic security updates.
+Flatpak isolates VLC from your system libraries in a sandboxed environment.
+This method delivers the latest stable release independent of your Ubuntu version and applies security updates automatically.

 VLC - VLC media player, the open-source multimedia player